Altinn/altinn-correspondence/README.md

 ## Deploy
 The build and push workflow produces a docker image that is pushed to Github packages.
 This image is then used by the release action.
 Read more here: [Readme-infrastructure](/README-infrastructure.md)

-TODO:
-Figure out how etag works
-Verify that idempotency works as intended
-Fix bicep bug with identity id used instead of identity name when deploying/migrating new database Change secret name from MIRATION_ prefix to without